 While interacting between server and device, developers use SSL for better security of their code.

-There are several trivial methods contained in the class that implements SSLSocketFactory interface.
+There are several trivial methods contained in the class that implements an SSLSocketFactory interface.
 These trivial methods accept all types of certificates; thereby, making the application vulnerable to middle attacks (MitM).
-This might result in the loss of confidentiality of data transferred through SSL/TSL protocol.
+This might result in the loss of confidentiality of data transferred through the SSL/TSL protocol.

 5. Avoid storing values in raw format:

 For storing values, it is not advised to use raw format.
-Suppose the value of user balance (in currency) needs to be stored, those values are to be saved in encoded form (for example, store them in algorithm).
+Suppose the value of user balance (in currency) needs to be stored, those values are to be saved in encoded form (for example, store them in the algorithm).